sgmurphy/wordpress-plugins/royal-elementor-addons/readme.txt

 memory_limit 256M or more
 post_max_size 64M

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/royal-elementor-addons)

 == Changelog ==
 = Royal Elementor Addons v1.3.95 - 2024-03-22 =
 * FIXED: Minor Bugs.